Liriodendron chinense

 -

-Best grown in moist, organically rich, well-drained loams in full sun.
-Tolerates part shade.
-May not be reliably winter hardy in the northern parts of USDA Zone 6.
+Chinese Tulip Tree is best grown in moist, organically rich, well-drained loamy soil in full sun.
+However, it will tolerate part shade.
+It prefers acidic or neutral soils and the site should be lime free.
+The tree may not be reliably winter hardy in the northern parts of USDA Zone 6.

 - See this plant in the following landscape: